harveybc/feature-eng/README_mssa_decomposer.md

 Performs MSSA decomposition of an input dataset, uses a configurable number of output channels, optionally grouping similar components.

+## NOTE:

+It centers each feature by substracting the mean, please be careful using this data since the mean value is not stored anywhere.
+A better approach is to standardize the input dataset before using mssa_decomposer.

 ## Installation

 The plugin is pre-installed with the feature_eng package, the instructions are described in the [feature_eng README](../master/README.md).